Provider Manifests

 |---|---|---|---|

-kind | string | yes | The provider kind (app, authentication, authorization, agent, cache, indexeddb, runtime, s3, secrets, ui, workflow). |
+kind | string | yes | The provider kind (app, identity, authorization, agent, cache, indexeddb, runtime, s3, secrets, ui, workflow). |

 source | string | yes | Canonical provider source identifier.
 Use github.com/<org>/<repo>/<path>.
 The final path segment is the provider package name; preceding segments are used for release tags and source resolution. |